noborus/trdsql/README.md

 Apple,3
 ```

+> [!NOTE]
-Note: the available functions and their syntax depend on the driver you have chosen (mysql or postgres or sqlite).
+> the available functions and their syntax depend on the driver you have chosen (mysql or postgres or sqlite).
 The default one is sqlite.

 ###  5.2. <a name='join'></a>JOIN